-The term ‘blockchain’ is sometimes used interchangeably with a ‘DLT’ (distributed ledger technology), but, as observed in the Final Report of October 2018 of the U.K. HM Treasury, Financial Conduct Authority, Bank of England, October 2018 (Cryptoassets Taskforce), blockchain refers rather to a specific way of structuring data on a DLT platform.
+The term ‘blockchain’ is sometimes used interchangeably with a DLT (distributed ledger technology), but, as observed in the Final Report of October 2018 of the U.K. HM Treasury, Financial Conduct Authority and the Bank of England (Cryptoassets Taskforce), blockchain refers rather to a specific way of structuring data on a DLT platform.

 DLT is in this context understood as “a type of technology that enables the sharing and updating of records in a distributed and decentralised way.
 Participants can securely propose, validate, and record updates to a synchronised ledger (a form of database), that is distributed across the participants”.